-Students must design an experiment to investigate a question or problem, or design or develop a new model, or computer program, or solve a mathematical proof, and so forth.
+Students must design an experiment to investigate a question or problem, design or develop a new model, computer program, solve a mathematical proof, and so forth.
 A project based solely on library research is not an acceptable project.
 The following guidelines should give you an indication of what type of experimentation or project can be done within each category and should help to place a given project in the proper category for judging.
-Note that building without purposeful design and testing or demonstration is not an acceptable project.
+Note that building without purposeful design, testing or demonstration is not an acceptable project.
+A control group may not always be possible or necessary for all projects; a comparison among trials is appropriate and may be used instead.